Code-Institute-Submissions/gareth-39-Gamewise-Blog/README.md

 # My thanks:

-* Thanks to my mentor Jubril Akolade for his endless patience with me and answering my plethora of questions.
+* Thanks to my mentor Jubril Akolade for his endless patience and answering my plethora of questions.

 * Thanks to Google (https://www.google.com/) for helping me debug and troubleshoot any issue I had.